-Common test parameters Targets

-рН 9.5-10.5

-Specific Conductance micromhos, 18° C 3500 or below

-Total Iron as Fe, ppm 1 ppm or below

-Copper as Cu, ppm 1 ppm or below

-Sodium Nitrite as NaN02, ppm 150 ppm max (See note 1)

-Molybdenum as Mo, ppm 15-30 ppm

-Reserve Alkalinity (See note 2)
+Common test parameters Targets 9.5-10.5 рΗ Specific Conductance mi-3500 or below cromhos, 18° C Total Iron as Fe, ppm 1 ppm or below Copper as Cu, ppm 1 ppm or below Sodium Nitrite as NaN02, 150 ppm max (See note 1) ppm Molybdenum as Mo, ppm 15-30 ppm Reserve Alkalinity (See note 2)

-- 1. Reserve alkalinity is a pertinent value only if glycol is used in the loop.
-If glycol is used in any of your loops, you may want to include glycol in your parameters, but list a recommended value only as operating conditions dictate for proper freeze protection or something similar. - Systems shipped after 4/1/13 are equipped with a Magnetic Flow Switch.
+- Based on using (Legacy Part# CL-63); 800 ppm or greater is appropriate if a straight nitrite-based product is used.
+However, we recommend against using a straight nitrite product in chilled water systems, because it promotes the proliferation of nitrifying bacteria. - Reserve alkalinity is a pertinent value only if glycol is used in the loop.
+If glycol is used in any of your loops, you may want to include glycol in your parameters, but list a recommended value only as operating conditions dictate for proper freeze protection or something similar. - 3.
+Systems shipped after 4/1/13 are equipped with a Magnetic Flow Switch.
 Fluid quality must be maintained for proper operation.
 Switch should be removed and cleaned every 24 to 36 months minimum.